Key Takeaways for Building a Strong Bond with Your Dog:

 Positive Reinforcement and Mutual Trust

 Dogs thrive on positive reinforcement.
 Recognizing good behavior with treats, praise, or play reinforces your bond and encourages your dog to be more eager to please.
-However, building trust also means being consistent, fair, and avoiding negative actions like harsh scolding or punishment, which can damage the relationship.
+However, building trust also means being consistent and fair and avoiding negative actions like harsh scolding or punishment, which can damage the relationship.

 Physical Touch: The Power of Affection